-- Chargers for electronic devices (normal AC power is available for charging devices).
+- Chargers for electronic devices (USB plugins and AC power is available for charging devices).

 - Personal beer, wine, or liquor – please bring cans instead of bottles if possible and pack this separately from your duffle in a small box or bag

 Note: All bedding, pillows and duvets are supplied by the lodge